IMPORTANT: CAREFULLY READ THE PAGE FOR "I GOT A CITATION! WHAT DO I DO?".

 If you cannot pay your fine in one lump sum, you may ask the Court for the opportunity to pay your fine in installments.

-You will be charged additional financing fees of $25 per violation.
+You will be charged an additional financing fee of $15 per violation.

-If you cannot make your scheduled payments, you should contact the Court to discuss your options.
+If you have difficulty making your scheduled payments, you must promptly contact the Court to discuss your options.
 Failure to do so may result in very serious consequences, including additional penalties and arrest.

 Depending on your alleged violation, you may be able to get your case dismissed after you comply with certain requirements.